Abdul2/dragonmac/README.md

 -

-### Step 2 create a script to delete files and folders on your desktop
+### Step 2 create a script to delete files and folders on your Desktop

 open your favourite text editor and create the following script.

      #!/bin/bash
 	 echo '' | sudo -S rm -rf /Users/yourusername/Desktop # replace yourusername

-save the script and called somthing like removeall.sh
+save the script and called something like removeall.sh

-make the script executable
+make the script executable by typing into your Terminal the following command

-go to Terminal and type

 	$ chmod u+x removeall.sh

-test the the shell script by typing into your Terminal
+test the cript script by typing into your Terminal

 	$ ./removeall.sh